 Discussion is not limited to the topic of the day.
 If you are new, you can ask any questions, introduce yourself or share what brought you to ITAA.
 We ask that members avoid cross talk, which is any commenting, interrupting, judging, advice giving, feedback, or dialogue in response to another member’s share.
-Please also try to refrain from profanity and stay muted when not sharing.
+Please also try to refrain from profanity, stay muted when not sharing, and refrain from mentioning the names of specific websites, apps, or programs as this may trigger other members.
 [Depending on the size of the meeting, the chair can set a time limit for shares and request a volunteer timekeeper].

 And with that, the floor is open for shares.
 If you’d like to share, please unmute and introduce yourself.

 (Optional prompts for after the first round of shares)

 - Having 5 or 10 minutes of group meditation.

 - A brief round of introductions/check-ins: where we’re calling from, how we’re feeling today, an achievement, or a tool we’re using.